Impact Strategy & Governance

 • Established McDonald’s Animal Welfare Council and guiding principles.

-• Partnered with FAI farms on our agriculture programs, including the Agricultural Assurance Program in Europe.
+• Partnered with FAI Farms on our agriculture programs, including the Agricultural Assurance Program in Europe.

 • Partnered with Conservation International to develop our Sustainable Fisheries Program and Supplier Environmental Scorecard.